SDOT braces for closing the lower Duwamish Waterway bridge too, if cracks on the West Seattle high bridge worsen

 “The information that we’re going to get from the real-time monitoring systems will help us understand and then have as much lead time as possible, if things start to go towards failure,” he said.

-The span is Seattle’s business bridge, carrying 100,000 vehicles and about 25,000 transit riders on normal weekdays, before the coronavirus outbreak.
+The span is Seattle’s busiest bridge, carrying 100,000 vehicles and about 25,000 transit riders on normal weekdays, before the coronavirus outbreak.

 The low bridge, the walk-bike lane and a detour at West Marginal Way Southwest aren’t directly beneath the 590-foot-long central span, where the girders cracked.
 But the SDOT is apparently worried a collapse might propel debris toward other roads.